If you could mandate just one change to the dynamics of search ranking, what would that change be?

 Google’s metadata for rich snippets, such as the ones behind recipes may also make search modes like the ones described in the patent more likely.

 Filed: January 12, 2011

 Methods, systems, and computer program products feature determining a plurality of search result items responsive to a search query.
-A plurality of search modes are identified based on the query or the plurality of search result items or both.
+A plurality of search modes is identified based on the query or the plurality of search result items, or both.
 Each search mode is associated with a respective collection of records.

-The plurality of search result items are provided to a user with an indication of each search mode in the plurality of search modes.
+The plurality of search result items is provided to a user with an indication of each search mode in the plurality of search modes.
 User input selecting a first search mode is received, where the first search mode is one of the plurality of search modes.
-One or more mode-specific search result items are determined based on the search query, where each mode-specific search result item is from the collection of records that is associated with the first search mode.
-The one or more mode-specific search result items are provided to the user.
+One or more mode-specific search result items are determined based on the search query, where each mode-specific search result item is from the collection of records associated with the first search mode.
+One or more mode-specific search result items are provided to the user.

 Making different search modes like the ones I’ve described become available to searchers through Google’s web search interface rather than adding more vertical searches and tabs for those searches, such as the ones you see for image search or local search or Google Scholar seems to make sense because searchers often don’t appear to choose those smaller but more focused searches by choosing the tabs for them.

 It also doesn’t seem to make sense for Google to start adding more and more specialized search engines, such as a job search or a real estate search, but offering easy access to different search modes during a Web search when they seem like they might be appropriate could make searching easier for Google users.

 Google metadata such as the metadata they’ve developed for recipes may be one way for these search modes to start appearing in search mode results.
 In addition, Google may introduce other “rich snippet” markup languages for other search mode results.
 If Google published new metadata for job listings, is that something that you would use for your “careers” page or section if you had one?